Rod Hull: Emu

-Hull used Emu to create a kind of gleeful havoc, while not accepting blame for it.
-The simple, effective conceit of a false arm attached to Hull's jacket, which cradled the emu, made it appear that the neck and head moved of its own volition.
-This apparently independent movement gave the illusion that the bird had its own personality, which entailed sudden, unprovoked, and often violent attacks on anyone and anything that came too close.
-During these events Hull would make half-hearted attempts to pull the bird away from its victim but would often become embroiled in the fracas, rolling around on the floor, creating theatrical mayhem.
+Hull used Emu to create havoc while not accepting blame for it.
+The use of a false arm attached to Hull's jacket, which cradled the emu, made it appear that the neck and head moved of its own volition.
+Hull used the puppet to make violent attacks on people nearby.
+During these events Hull would make half-hearted attempts to pull the bird away from its victim but would often become embroiled in the fracas, rolling around on the floor, creating theatrical mayhem and a lot of slapstick.

 When Hull left The Super Flying Fun Show and Australia, a duplicate of Emu was made so the character could continue on the show, much to Hull's annoyance, and comedian Marty Morton took over Hull's co-hosting position in Australia.

-Hull and Emu were regulars on The Hudson Brothers Razzle Dazzle Show, which aired for one season as a Saturday morning kids' show on American broadcaster CBS in 1974-75.
+Hull and Emu were regulars on The Hudson Brothers Razzle Dazzle Show, which aired for one season as a Saturday morning children's show on American broadcaster CBS in 1974–1975.

-There were apparently no boundaries to Emu's outrageous behaviour.
-At least two people have publicly reported Hull's sexual assault of women using Emu as a cover.
-Darts champion Eric Bristow wrote: ‘He used the puppet to feel up women and stick his hand between people's legs.’
-In a 2007 interview with Chortle, the late veteran comedy producer Michael Hurll said to Hull ’ "Look Rod, you’ve got your hand in that emu, up girls’ skirts and squeezing their tits; doing things you would get locked up for."
+At least two people have alleged that Hull sexually assaulted women using Emu as a cover.
+Darts champion Eric Bristow wrote: "He used the puppet to feel up women and stick his hand between people's legs."
+In a 2017 interview with Chortle, comedy producer Michael Hurll said to Hull "Look Rod, you've got your hand in that emu, up girls' skirts and squeezing their tits; doing things you would get locked up for."
+Hurll reported similar assaults on men in a Channel 4 documentary, Rod Hull: A Bird in the Hand (2003).

-More common was Hull's physical assault of people and things using Emu.
-In 1972, Hull destroyed The Queen Mother's bouquet of flowers during the after-show line-up at the aforementioned Royal Variety Performance after which he appeared in many other shows.
-During 1976 Hull made his most famous appearances when Hull's Emu repeatedly attacked Michael Parkinson during his eponymous chat show, eventually causing the interviewer to fall off his chair.
+In 1972, Hull destroyed The Queen Mother's bouquet of flowers during the after-show line-up at the Royal Variety Performance.
+During 1976, Hull's Emu repeatedly attacked Michael Parkinson during his chat show, eventually causing Parkinson to fall off his chair.
 Fellow guest Billy Connolly threatened, "If that bird comes anywhere near me, I'll break its neck and your bloody arm!"
-Perhaps mindful of his professional future, Hull swiftly curtailed his Emu behaviour.
-In later years, Parkinson later referred to it as "that bloody bird."
+In later years, Parkinson later referred to Emu as "that bloody bird."

-This led to his own television series Emu's Broadcasting Company (1975–1980), Emu's World, EMU TV and Emu's All Live Pink Windmill Show.
+He later starred in the television series Emu's Broadcasting Company (1975–1980), Emu's World, EMU TV and Emu's All Live Pink Windmill Show, taking his television career up to 1991.

-He was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews at Thames Television's Euston Road Studios.
-In 1983 he published a book of poetry.

-Also in 1983 he appeared in the US on The Tonight Show, attacking host Johnny Carson, even after he was told not to by the producers, and Richard Pryor in one of the comedian's first public appearances after undergoing major emergency reconstructive surgery on his face.
+In 1983 he appeared in the US on The Tonight Show, attacking host Johnny Carson, even after he was asked not to by the producers, and Richard Pryor in one of his first public appearances after undergoing major emergency reconstructive surgery on his face.